DarrenJT/ProjectFinal/README.md

 Within the development time given, I was able to create the page in which employee information was able to be added, updated and deleted.
 In future development I plan to add the 'Department' field, as well as include a separate page that lists the employees registered under their assigned departments.

+I will also seek to remove any buttons that do not funcion, such as the 'Add Employee' option to the left of the functional submit field in the modal.